VijayaBasireddy10/Miniproject-cdk/README.md

 - **CDK stack-based infrastructure**: Implements multiple stacks with dependency relationships, similar to how the real project structures its infrastructure
 - **GitHub Actions CI/CD**: Automated workflows for build, test, and deployment with stage-specific triggers
 - **TypeScript-first approach**: Uses TypeScript for type-safe infrastructure definition
-- **Configuration management**: Leverages the STAGE environment variable for multi-environment deployments
+- **Configuration management**: Uses the STAGE environment variable to support deployments across different environments.

 ### What's Missing Compared to the Real Project